-By Soulskill from Slashdot's money-talks-when-nobody-else-will department
+By timothy from Slashdot's non-silent-treatment department

-By Soulskill from Slashdot's what's-shakin' department
+By timothy from Slashdot's not-quite-the-same department

 writes: "From the burning of the Library of Alexandria to the destruction of the Buddhas of Bamiyan in Afghanistan by the Taliban, to the Nazi's battle to burn as much "degenerate art" as they could find, mobs and soldiers have been quick to destroy what took societies centuries to create; what museums and collectors spent decades collecting, preserving, and documenting for the public."
 However, as noted by Motherboard in an article to which tedlistens links, "The digital era looks different: files can be cheaply hosted in data centers spread across several states or continents to ensure permanence.
 Morehshin Allahyari, an Iranian born artist, educator, and activist, wants to apply that duplicability to the artifacts that ISIS has destroyed.
 Now, Allahyari is working on digitally fabricating the sculptures for a series called "Material Speculation" as part of a residency in Autodesk's Pier 9 program.
 The first in the series is "Material Speculation: ISIS," which, through intense research, is modeling and reproducing statues destroyed by ISIS in 2015.
 Allahyari isn't just interested in replicating lost objects but making it possible for anyone to do the same: Embedded within each semi-translucent copy is a flash drive with Allahyari's research about the artifacts, and an online version is coming.Read Replies (0)

 links to the BBC's report of a newly engineered alloy that returns to its original shape after deformation even after 10 million cycles

 more than 10 million times.
 From the article: "Memory shape alloys" like this have many potential uses, but present incarnations are prone to wearing out.